cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - How many critical are in [España]{"entity": "country_code", "value": "ES"}?
 - How many critical cases are in [Alanda]{"entity": "country_code", "value": "AX"}?
 - How many critical cases in [Eslovênia]{"entity": "country_code", "value": "SI"}?
+- How many critical cases in the [State of Palestine]{"entity": "country_code", "value": "PS"}?
 - How many critically infected in [Turcomenistão]{"entity": "country_code", "value": "TM"}?
 - How many people are in a critical state [Atol Johnston]{"entity": "country_code", "value": "UM"}?
 - How many people are in a critical state in [República de Maurício]{"entity": "country_code", "value": "MU"}?
-- How many people are in serious condition in [República Popular da China]{"entity": "country_code", "value": "CN"}
+- How many people are in serious condition in the [República Popular da China]{"entity": "country_code", "value": "CN"}
 - How many people in critical state in [Republic of Belarus]{"entity": "country_code", "value": "BY"}?
 - Infected in critical state in [Maláui]{"entity": "country_code", "value": "MW"}.
 - People in critical case in [Saint Lucia]{"entity": "country_code", "value": "LC"}.